 Spring cleaning might be a distant memory now, but there’s nothing like the start of a new season to inspire a little organization.
 Well, many of us probably have a few shoe boxes full of old photos, gathering dust in the corner of some random closet.
 But why let those precious photos clutter your space when they’d make great videos that can be shared and enjoyed?

 The process of digitizing old photos isn’t as difficult as you may think.
 We’ve put together a list of four ways.
-Check out this video I created using our Memory Cloud video style, featuring old photos of my grandmother that I digitized, and then read on to learn how to digitize your photos.

 Use your smartphone

 The easiest and quickest method to digitize your photos is to use your smartphone’s built-in camera.
 Snap away, then upload images from your camera roll directly to your computer or into a cloud storage service that’s compatible with your operating system — whether that’s Android or iOS.
 You can also upload these photographs of photos to Facebook and share these fun throwback moments with your friends.

 Scan it yourself

 If you’re on a limited budget or you’d like to give things a go yourself, get a scanner and digitize away.
 Scanners run the gamut, but a decent one can be purchased for less than $100.
 As an added bonus, you get to relive your memories as you scan them, one by one.
 Rope in your family or friends to help organize piles of photos, and have fun sharing memories and reminiscing.